nextcloud/collectives/DEVELOPING.md

 ### Development environment

 Development environments often do not use proper hostnames and are not using ssl.
-In order to make the circles API work in such environments, a few configuration settings need to be adjusted.
+In order to make the teams API work in such environments, a few configuration settings need to be adjusted.

 You can do so by running the following commands on the nextcloud server: